 - Providing Advisers Act advice to the unsecured creditors’ committee of a large investment adviser in Chapter 11 proceedings.

 The team that Simon is a part of consistently wins top awards in the private funds industry, including:

-- Top Tier in Investment Funds: Hedge Funds, Chambers USA 2020
+- Top Tier in Investment Funds: Hedge Funds, Chambers USA and Chambers Global 2021

 - Best Law Firm: Asset Management, Asian Investor, 2020

 During 2015, Simon served as deputy general counsel of a quantitative trading firm headquartered in Chicago with offices in New York, London and Austin, Texas.
 In this role, he provided advice with respect to the firm’s investment advisory business, proprietary trading and general operations.